MichaelKoster70/RemoteDebuggerLaunchExtension/README.md

 Configure the default values for Credentials, Folders and SSH setting.
 These values will be applied if the Launch Profile does not configure them.

 #### 2. Create and configure the Launch Profile
-Load a Visual Studio Solution holding at least one .NET 6 based application.
+Load a Visual Studio Solution holding at least one .NET 6 (or newer) based application.
 Open the project 'Debug Properties' dialog.
 Click 'new launch profile' and select 'SSH Remote Launch'
 ![LaunchProfileDialog](docs/ScreenShort-LaunchProfileDialog.png)